hmsiccbl/screensaver-docs/admin/screens.md

 When anaylizing the screen results for an experimental assay, specific reagents may be identified as significant and selected for follow-up assays.
 "Cherry picking" is term used for this selection process.

-To create a "cherry pick request", select the "Cherry picks" tab on the screen page, and then use the "add" button.
+To create a **Cherry Pick Request**, select the "Cherry picks" tab on the screen page, and then use the "add" button.

 For details on the cherry pick request process, see [Cherry Pick Request](cherry-pick-request.html)